paulmillr/exoskeleton/README.md

 ## Differences

-* When jQuery is not used, you must use `event.delegateTarget` instead of `event.currentTarget` for event delegation.
-This is because `currentTarget` is not overridable on native non-jQuery events.
 * Declaratively defined view events which point to non-existing handler functions are no longer tolerated / skipped.
   Early error is thrown instead.